 A new material made up of a single sheet of carbon atoms could pave the way for innovative designs for optical quantum computers.

-University of Vienna and the Institute of Photonic Sciences in Barcelona have demonstrated that customized graphene structures allow single photons to interact with one another.
+Physicists at the University of Vienna and the Institute of Photonic Sciences in Barcelona have demonstrated that customized graphene structures allow single photons to interact with one another.
 The new architecture put forward for quantum computer has been reported in the latest issue of npj Quantum Information.

 Photons hardly ever interact with their surroundings, rendering them a preferred candidate for the storage and transmission of quantum information.
 This same property makes it specifically hard to manipulate information encoded in photons.
 To develop a photonic quantum computer, it is necessary for one photon to change the state of another.
 Such a device is known as a quantum logic gate.